 Buying a foreclosure or REO property in

-A REO, on the contrary, is a much cleaner and attractive transaction.
-The REO property didn't find a buyer during foreclosure auction.
-Now the bank owns it.
-The bank will take care of the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from normal disclosure requirements.
-For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to tell you about any defects they are informed of.
+A REO, by contrast, is a much cleaner and attractive proposition.
+The REO property was unable to find a buyer during foreclosure auction.
+Now the lender owns it.
+The lender will handle the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+Do be aware that REOs may be exempt from normal disclosure requirements.
+For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to make known any defects of which they are informed.

 Is an REO in Salisbury a bargain?

 Ready to make an offer?

 As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've submitted your offer, you can expect the bank to counter offer.
-At this point it will be your choice whether to accept their counter, or offer a counter to the counter offer.
-Realize, you'll be working with a process that usually involves several people at the bank, and they don't work evenings or weekends.
+Once you've presented your offer, you can expect the bank to make a counter offer.
+From there it will be your choice whether to accept their counter, or make another counter offer.
+Understand, you'll be dealing with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
 It's not unusual for the process of offers and counter offers to take days or even weeks.